xcomponent/xcomponent/Documentation/README.md

 ### Internal transitions

-An internal transition is a way to launch a transition which does not changes the current state of the state machine.
+An internal transition is a way to launch a transition which does not change the current state of the state machine.
 For instance let’s consider the following example:

 ![internal transition](Images/internal.png)